opensearch-project/documentation-website/_migration-assistant/migration-phases/live-traffic-migration/index.md

 # Live traffic migration

-Live traffic migration intercepts HTTP requests and stores them in a robust, expandable stream before sending them to the original cluster.
-It then duplicates these stored requests, sending them to both the original and new clusters.
-This process allows for performance testing of the new cluster, maintains synchronization between clusters, and highlights any differences between them.
-The system uses Kafka to manage the data flow and reconstruct the HTTP requests.
-Users can monitor the replication process using CloudWatch metrics and the Migration Management Console, which provides results in JSON format for easy analysis.
+Live traffic migration intercepts HTTP requests to a source cluster and stores them in a durable stream before forwarding them to the source cluster.
+The stored requests are then duplicated and replayed to the target cluster.
+This process synchronizes the source and target clusters while highlighting behavioral and performance differences between them.
+Kafka is used to manage the data flow and reconstruct HTTP requests.
+Users can monitor the replication process through CloudWatch metrics and the [migration console](({{site.url}}{{site.baseurl}}/migration-assistant/migration-console/), which provides results in JSON format for analysis

 To start with live traffic migration, use the following steps: